 I noticed Kamala relaxed.
 Her wishes of pilgrimage resulted in reality.
 She was consoled.
-I found that "pilgrimage."
-As a Medical trip to renowned cities cures disease or relieves pain of the patients in the same way pilgrimage empowers the disheartened.
+I found that "pilgrimage" as a -Yoga - Medical trip to renowned cities cures disease or relieves pain of the patients.
+In the same way pilgrimage empowers the disheartened.
 Pilgrimage is a religious therapy.

-On way to home, in the air, Kamala surprisingly spoke out," Aba lagnu hai, M.Phil. pura garna.
-"She means to say, "Keep engaged to complete M.Phil."
+On way to home, in the air, Kamala surprisingly spoke out, "Keep engaged to complete M.Phil."

 My M.Phil.
 Thesis was pending.
 I was in dilemma.
-The traumatic situations did not favor me to work on it.
+The traumatic situations did not favour me to work on it.
 I was about to abandon the study.
 However, she had been my inspiration in my life.

 Here I remembered Aristotle who regarded that women were not complete human beings.
 They did not possess the nature as of a full person.
 He blamed them as incomplete and unbelievable.
-They were to be seen as inferior (http://www.slideshare.net/).
+They were to be seen as inferior.
 However, in the eastern world, ideally, women have been placed in equal position but practically they are- not given the same status.
-So ideally, we hold the knowledge that woman and man are wheels of a chariot.
+So, we hold the knowledge that woman and man are wheels of a chariot.
 In my opinion, a man is incomplete without a woman and vice versa.
 My understanding complies with the Hindu philosophy of Prakrity and Purush as complementary force.
-The reason was that creation ceases in absence of a woman and the man.
+The reason is that the creation ceases in absence of a woman and the man.
 The Islamic philosophy matches with that of Hinduism.
-Islam realizes that "there is a single humanity, a single essence, and there are twin halves of which one is man and one is woman"(Ibid).
+Islam realises that there is a single humanity, a single essence, and there are twin halves of which one is man and one is woman.

 I often listened that a woman lies behind a successful man.
-"Women tend to be a bit more emotionally advanced than men that emotion is great and will serve as passion (http://www.thisislondon.co.uk/standard/).
-So is Kamala with my life.
+Women tend to be a bit more emotionally advanced than men that emotion is great and will serve as passion.
+So is Kamala, my better-half.
 I acquired higher education under her love and care.
 She had empowered me.
-Therefore, I was lucky that Kamala has been incredibly supportive.
+Therefore, I am lucky that Kamala has been incredibly supportive.
 Her inspiration was "my new dawn" for M.Phil - completion.